-Awful.
 Being bloated is, awful.
-It makes you uncomfortable, frustrated, upset, and can really put a dent in your confidence.
+It makes you uncomfortable, frustrated, and upset, putting a dent in your self-confidence.
 It makes you feel unattractive and distressed because no matter what you do, no matter what you eat, you always feel bloated.
 One minute you’re feeling great, the next you feel like a whale.
 The question is, why are you so bloated?
-And how do you get rid of stomach bloating fast, so that you can get back to feeling great.
+We're going to cover what causes stomach bloat and how to get rid of bloating fast so that you can get back to feeling great.

 What Causes Bloating?